PietroTerribile01/phishing-demo-report/home.md

-# Phishing Attack - Technical report
+# Email spoofing and phishing Attack - Technical report
-Pietro Terribile
-06/06/2025

 ## Overview
 Simulated phishing attack using a fake login page (phishlet) to steal user's credentials and cookies to bypass 2FA for GitHub.